 Oct 4, 2013: Ting Lin gave a colloquium talk entitled "Hazard, Risk and Uncertainty Quantification: From Earthquakes to Climate Change" in the Department of Mathematics, Statistics and Computer Science at Marquette University in Milwaukee, WI.

-Sep 23-27, 2013: Nenad Bijelic presented a poster entitled "Seismic Response of a Tall Building Subjected to Recorded and Simulated Ground Motions" to an earth sciecne audience in the International Summer School on Earthquake Science: "Diversity of Earthquakes" in Laforet Gora, Hakone, Kanagawa, Japan.
+Sep 23-27, 2013: Nenad Bijelic presented a poster to an earth science audience in the International Summer School on Earthquake Science: "Diversity of Earthquakes" in Laforet Gora, Hakone, Kanagawa, Japan.

 Sep 8, 2013: Ting Lin gave an invited talk on the recently funded project entitled "Validation of earthquake simulations and their effects on tall buildings considering spectral shape and duration" in the SCEC Ground Motion Simulation Validation (GMSV) Technical Activity Group (TAG) Workshop in Palm Springs, CA.